waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **grass:** Tall grass where wild Pokémon appear.
 Walkable.
 - **water:** Requires Surf to traverse.
 Cannot be walked on.
 - **impassable:** Cannot be walked on.
 - **elevated_ground:** Walkable, but at a different elevation.
-Can only be accessed via 'steps'.
+Can only be accessed via 'steps' or by dropping down from above.
 - **steps:** Allows movement between 'ground' and 'elevated_ground'.
 - **ladder_up / ladder_down:** Acts as a warp between floors.
 - **ledge:** A one-way drop.
 Can be jumped down from an adjacent tile above, landing on the tile two spaces below the starting point.
 - **cleared_boulder_barrier:** A former barrier that now acts as a one-way ramp, allowing movement up from 'ground' to 'elevated_ground'.
+- **boulder_barrier:** An impassable barrier that is cleared by a boulder switch.
 ## B. Boulder Pushing
 - Boulders CANNOT be pushed onto 'steps' tiles.
 This is an illegal move.
 - **Pushing Mechanic (Corrected & Refined):** The player's movement after pushing a boulder depends on the direction.
 When pushing a boulder horizontally (left/right), the player moves into the boulder's previous space.
 When pushing vertically (up/down), the player character remains in place; only the boulder moves.
 This requires repositioning for subsequent vertical pushes.